The Ultimate Guide to Hex Colors

 Coolors: The hex color resource Coolors combines inspiration with functionality to help speed up the design process.

 You can browse trending color palettes to see what got other designers’ attention.
 Each trending palette can be saved to a personal favorites box if you sign up for an account.

 Or use their lightning-fast palette generator to create palettes based on the colors you want to use.
 One time-saving feature of Coolors is the ability to “lock” a color (or colors), then generate additional complementary colors with a tap of your spacebar.
 New looks fly by at near warp speed.
 Just wait for the one that catches your eye.

 If you’re designing for an existing site, or have other elements you want to match, you need to know which hex colors you’re working with on the site.
 This is where a good color picker is invaluable, especially when creating eye-catching marketing materials.
 With ImageColorPicker, you can upload any image and see which hex colors are represented.

 Another good resource is the ColorPick Eyedropper, a Google Chrome web browser extension that lets you see the hex color for any element of a web page.
 If you find yourself admiring a color on a certain site, use the Eyedropper to see what it is.

 If you’re the one picking the imagery and other elements for the site, you’ll want an easy way to identify assets that match your hex color palette.
 On iStock, you can add a hex color as a filter to any search.
 Enter the code, or select from their color picker, then type your search keywords.
 The site will return related images that closely match the color you entered.

 Are you ready to start finding the ideal images for your hex color scheme?
-Go here to find the assets that will complement your project.
+Find assets that will complement your project today.